fredi-68/cc-tools/README.md

 - a class utility for creating classes
 - a logging library
 - a framework for asynchronous programming with tasks based on coroutines
+- a bootloader/init system for running service/process multiplexing
 - a python script for resolving relative imports and linking multiple files into one API for easy loading during boot.

 ## FredNet